The Anatomy of A Ransomware Attack, And How To Protect Your Data

 Here’s a closer look at how ransomware attacks work and how to safeguard your enterprise data.

 The anatomy of a ransomware attack

-Ransomware is a type of malware that encrypts data on a computer making it unusable.
+Ransomware is a type of malware that uses encryption methods to make the data on your computer unusable.
 High-profile ransomware attacks typically target industries with sensitive data, including those in the financial, government, legal, healthcare and life sciences sectors.
 The attackers hold the data hostage until the company pays a ransom, causing significant disruption to operations.